-The simplest way to look at all these associations, between obesity, heart disease, type 2 diabetes, metabolic syndrome, cancer, and Alzheimer’s (not to mention the other the conditions that also associate with obesity and diabetes, such as gout, asthma, and fatty liver disease), is that what makes us fat – the quality and quantity of carbohydrates we consume –
+The simplest way to look at all these associations, between obesity, heart disease, type 2 diabetes, metabolic syndrome, cancer, and Alzheimer’s (not to mention the other conditions that are also associated with obesity and diabetes, such as gout, asthma, and fatty liver disease), is that what makes us fat – the quality and quantity of carbohydrates we consume –

 also makes us sick.

 Metabolic syndrome is a constellation of disorders that increase the risk of stroke, heart disease, and type 2 diabetes.
 Patients who have these conditions together face greater odds of developing future cardiovascular disease than any single factor alone.
 Nearly a quarter of the adult population is living with metabolic syndrome – a serious concern when considering the life-threatening complications with which it’s associated.

 Moreover, the number of individuals with metabolic syndrome increases with age, making it a particular concern for adults in their middle ages and older.
 More than 40% of people in their 60s and 70s have the condition, though age isn’t the only factor correlated with increased risk.

 To help you better understand your risk and develop an effective prevention plan, this guide examines the causes and complications of metabolic syndrome.
 We’ll also explore treatments for individuals who have already been diagnosed, thereby helping to prevent life-threatening cardiovascular events.

 The cluster of conditions comprising metabolic syndrome includes obesity, high blood pressure, and a trend toward insulin resistance, among others.

 A clinical diagnosis of the condition is given when a patient exhibits three or more of the following criteria: